danmar/cppcheck/readme.md

 ### Visual Studio

 Use the cppcheck.sln file.
-The rules are normally enabled.

-To compile with rules (PCRE dependency):
-* the PCRE dll is needed.
-It can be downloaded from [here](http://cppcheck.sourceforge.net/pcre-8.10-vs.zip).

-To compile without rules (no dependencies):
-* remove the preprocessor define `HAVE_RULES` from the project
-* remove the pcre.lib from the project
+The file is configured for Visual Studio 2013, but the platform toolset can be changed easily to older or newer versions.
+The solution contains platform targets for both x86 and x64.

+To compile with rules, select "Release-PCRE" or "Debug-PCRE" configuration. pcre.lib (pcre64.lib for x64 builds) and pcre.h are expected to be in /extlibs then.

 ### Qt Creator + MinGW